Guinea (region): Etymology

 The etymology of "Guinea" is uncertain.
 The English term Guinea comes directly from the Spanish word Guinea, which in turn derives from the Portuguese word Guiné.
 The Portuguese term emerged in the mid-15th century to refer to the lands inhabited by the Guineus, a generic term used by the Portuguese to refer to the "black" African peoples living south of the Senegal River (in contrast to the "tawny" Sanhaja Berbers, north of it, whom they called Azenegues).
 The term "Guinea" is extensively used in the 1453 chronicle of Gomes Eanes de Zurara.
 King John II of Portugal took up the title of Senhor da Guiné (Lord of Guinea) from 1481.

-It is believed the Portuguese borrowed Guineus from the Berber term Ghinawen (sometimes Arabized as غِنَاوَة Guinauha or Genewah) meaning "the burnt people" (analogous to the Classical Greek Aithiops, "of the burned face").
+It is believed the Portuguese borrowed Guineus from the Berber term Ghinawen (sometimes Arabized as غِنَاوَة Ghinawah or Ghinewah) meaning "the burnt people" (analogous to the Classical Greek Aithiops, "of the burned face").
 The Berber terms "aginaw" and "Akal n-Iguinawen" mean "black" and "land of the blacks", respectively.
+This word may, in turn, originate in a local term from the Timbuktu area for black people, in contradistinction to the 'white' Berbers.